afiskon/stm32-ssd1306/README.md

 STM32 library for working with OLEDs based on SSD1306, SH1106 and SSD1309,
 supports I2C and 4-wire SPI.

-Tested on STM32F1 and STM32F4 MCUs, with 10 random displays from eBay.
-Also this code is known to work with [afiskon/fpga-ssd1306-to-vga](https://github.com/afiskon/fpga-ssd1306-to-vga).
+Tested on STM32F1, STM32F4 and STM32L4 MCUs, with 10 random displays from eBay.
+STM32L4 is only tested with SPI on a Sparkfun micro OLED with SSD1306.
+Also this
+code is known to work with [afiskon/fpga-ssd1306-to-vga](https://github.com/afiskon/fpga-ssd1306-to-vga).